 But if you are a small sponge or barnacle, SAV is home.
 If you are a crab or a fish like spot or croaker, SAV is your daycare.
 If you are a water fowl, SAV is food.
 The plants are the glue that binds these communities together, and they are also the glue that binds the sediments together, reducing the ability of waves to stir up and scour the bottom.

 SAV – like all plants – needs light to grow.
 Because they are rooted to the bottom, the overlying water must be relatively clear for light to reach the SAV.
-SAV also need nutrients such as nitrogen and phosphorus to thrive, and they do best in water with sufficient oxygen.
+SAV also need nutrients such as nitrogen and phosphorus (but not too much!) to thrive, and they do best in water with sufficient oxygen.
 In the Chesapeake Bay, SAV is adapted to our local weather and climate, surviving through cold winters and warm summers.
 However, not all SAV is well adapted to changing conditions in the Bay.

-Over grazing on SAV by waterfowl and invertebrates, massive hurricanes, or disease can stress the plant communities.
+Over grazing on SAV by waterfowl and invertebrates, hurricanes, or disease can stress the plant communities.
 Insufficient light due to sediment and algae which can make water murkier may also harm plant communities.
 And more recently, another stress to SAV beds has been added.
 High temperatures in 2005 and 2010 reduced the area covered by SAV by stressing the plants with unsuitably warm water.

 So what do these models predict for the future?
 Between 2020 and 2040, the models predict temperature stressing conditions to occur 85% of the time.